igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/product/Product.md

 ## Instructions

-Given list of integers and positive integer `n` implement a function which returns product of all numbers in the list.
+Given a list of integers implement a function which returns the product of all numbers in the list.

 [Puzzle](Product.kt) | [Solution](ProductSolution.kt)